perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/4-custom-keyboard-commands-for-keynote.md

 Yeah, so I’m a big fan of spending a bit of time up front to customize my tools in a way that makes them easier to use in the long run.
 The less I have to think about what I’m doing, the more efficient I can be, which means I have more time for important things like watching cat videos.

-What I'm getting at is, Keynote's default keyboard shortcuts are weird and you should change them.
+What I’m getting at is, Keynote’s default keyboard shortcuts are weird and you should change them.

 *Quick aside: If you’re unsure how to set up custom keyboard shortcuts for specific MacOS applications, you will find instructions — and a gif — [at the end of this article](#how-to-set-up-shortcuts-in-macos).*